sajjadhossanshimanto/FireDM/docs/user_guide.md

 ![Main Tab](https://user-images.githubusercontent.com/58998813/92562020-939f2f80-f275-11ea-94ea-fe41c9c72abc.png)

 Want to download videos?
-You can, copy the URL or paste it manually in the link box and PyIDM will pull up options to download the media.
+You can, copy the URL or paste it manually in the link box and FireDM will pull up options to download the media.
 It allows you to choose the videos to download, the video format and resolution